Hpandey243/DevOps/README.md

-# Hi, I'm Himanshu Pandey! 👋, software engineer with 6+ years of experience.
+# Hi, I'm Himanshu Pandey! 👋.
+A software engineer with 6+ years of experience.
 I am a cloud/ DevOps enthusiast